m417z/ntdoc/descriptions/ntquerydirectoryfile.md

 ### IoStatusBlock

 Pointer to `IO_STATUS_BLOCK` structure.
-After enumeration complete, `Information` member of this structure contains number of bytes writed into `FileInformation` buffer. `Status` member contains IO result of call, and can be one of:
+After enumeration complete, `Information` member of this structure contains number of bytes written into `FileInformation` buffer. `Status` member contains IO result of call, and can be one of:

 * `STATUS_SUCCESS` - Enumeration has results in `FileInformation` buffer.
 * `STATUS_NO_MORE_FILES` - `FileInformation` buffer is empty, and next call isn't needed.